jaeheejung/jaeheejung.github.io/research.md

 Jung, Jae-Hee. _Moral Rhetoric in Party Campaigns_. (book manuscript)

 Culpepper, Pepper, Jae-Hee Jung, Taeku Lee, and Ryan Shandler.
-"Explaining the Inability of Media Reporting to Shift Redistributive Preferences: A Six-Country Experimental Study."
+"If the System is Rigged, Does It Matter?
+Fairness, Media Coverage of Inequality, and Redistributive Preferences"